 In order to eat healthily and reach your body goals, you need to understand the importance of calories and energy balance.
 Your total calorie intake plays an important role in weight control and health (7).
 When you consume more calories than you burn, your body will store them in the form of fat.
 Whereas when you consume fewer calories than your burn and create a calorie deficit, you will lose weight (8).

 Macronutrients are the three main nutrients your body requires in large amounts as they provide calories and play various other roles in your body, these include;

-- Carbohydrates, found in foods such as breads, potatoes, dairy products and fruits
+- Carbohydrates found in foods such as bread, potatoes, dairy products and fruits

-- Protein, found in meats, fish, eggs and dairy products
+- Protein is found in meats, fish, eggs and dairy products

-- Fats, found in butter, cheese, fatty meats, nuts and seeds
+- Fats are found in butter, cheese, fatty meats, nuts and seeds

 Micronutrients are important vitamins and minerals that your body needs but in smaller doses.
 All vitamins and minerals are essential and play key roles in your cells and organs.
 Some of the important micronutrients that you should know about include;

-- Magnesium, needed for over six hundred cellular processes such as energy production and muscle contraction (9)
+- Magnesium is needed for over six hundred cellular processes such as energy production and muscle contraction (9)

-- Potassium, important for controlling blood pressure, fluid balance and nerve and muscle function (10)
+- Potassium is important for controlling blood pressure, fluid balance and nerve and muscle function (10)